hdlugas/MZsearch/README.md

 match_peaks_in_spectra(spec_a, spec_b, window_size)  # align two spectra so that we obtain a list of intensity values from each spectrum of the same length
 ##### input: #####
-# spec_a: N x 2 numpy array with first column being mass/charge and second column being intensity
+# spec_a: N x 2 numpy array with the first column being mass/charge and the second column being intensity
-# spec_b: M x 2 numpy array with first column being mass/charge and second column being intensity
+# spec_b: M x 2 numpy array with the first column being mass/charge and the second column being intensity
 # window_size: window-size parameter

 ##### output: #####